Geoffrey S. Dawes

-Geoffrey Sharman Dawes, CBE, FRS, FRCOG, FRCP, FACOG(Hon), FAAP(Hon) (21 January 1918 – 6 May 1996) was an English physiologist and was considered to be the foremost international authority on fetal and neonatal physiology.
+Geoffrey Sharman Dawes (21 January 1918 – 6 May 1996) was an English physiologist and was considered to be the foremost international authority on fetal and neonatal physiology.

 Biography

-Dawes was born in 1918 in Mackworth which is within Derbyshire, but he was brought up in Elvaston where his father was the vicar of Elvaston and Thulston.
+Dawes was born on 21 January 1918, in Mackworth, Derbyshire, and was brought up in Elvaston, where his father was the vicar of Elvaston and Thulston.
 He had four siblings who were all older than he was.
 Dawes lived at Thurleston Hall, the vicarage for Elvaston.
-This hall had previously been the home of William Darwin Fox.
+The hall had previously been the home of William Darwin Fox.
 His prep school was in the next village of Shardlow, where he studied until he started at Repton School which was still within south Derbyshire.
 This association with Repton continued as later he would become both a member and later chair of their governors.

 As World War II was beginning, he gained a place at Oxford University, eventually achieving a 1st in physiology in 1943.
 Suffering from asthma, he was considered exempt from conscription, and by 1943 had completed his clinical training.
 Unable to go into the military, he joined J H Burn in the department of pharmacology, treating the sort of diseases and complaints that soldiers of the front suffered from during World War I, like gas gangrene and nerve gas exposure.
 When the war ended, he was awarded a Rockefeller travelling fellowship, travelling to America to work at Harvard University and in Philadelphia.
 He returned to work in Oxford on a Foulerton Royal Society research fellowship.